Disease/Disorder

 Parents should be taught how and when to assist their child.
 Therapists can work with families to establish a home program for range of motion, strengthening, and function.
 Parents should encourage prosthetic use and problem solving through trial and error.
 The prosthesis should be incorporated into regular play.

 Emotional support is essential for children with acquired limb amputations in an age appropriate manner.
+Special populations, such as burn patients, have significant psychological burden, body dysmorphia, post-traumatic stress disorder (PTSD) and other concomitant mental health issues that require intentional long-term management.16 Equally important is psychological support for parents of those children.
 Children younger than six may benefit from using dolls or puppets to help them understand the changes taking place in their bodies.
 Older children may benefit from contact with peers who have limb loss or participation in sports programs.
+Cognitive behavioral therapy has proven useful in children experiencing depression, anxiety, or PTSD as a result of limb loss.6

 Emerging/unique interventions

 There are advances in surgical techniques for amputee patients.
-In adults, surgical innovations such as targeted muscle reinnervation (TMR), targeted nerve implantation (TNI), regenerated peripheral nerve index (RPNI) and surgical sensory implants are being investigated.
+In adults, surgical innovations such as targeted muscle reinnervation (TMR) for the prevention of neuroma formation and PLP,18 targeted nerve implantation (TNI), regenerated peripheral nerve index (RPNI), and surgical sensory implants are being investigated.
 Other techniques include research in intracortical microstimulation (ICMS) and osseointegration of prostheses into bone.
+Osseointegration may be beneficial for children who cannot tolerate traditional socket prostheses and may provide greater range of motion.
 Virtual reality has also been used to optimize function and use of prosthesis.
-TMR and TNI have also been explored to help with terminal neuroma pain.
+TMR and TNI have been explored to help with terminal neuroma pain.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Myoelectric devices for the upper extremity are being used in younger amputees.
-As new components are developed and prosthetics become more lightweight, they may be more adaptable to pediatric patients with limb loss.
-3- Dimensional (3D) printing is becoming more widely used as a cost effective option for upper extremity amputations.
-However quality evidence to support functional outcomes is lacking.
-Computer aided designs are starting to be incorporated for prosthesis fabrication.
+As new components are developed and prostheses become more lightweight, they may be more adaptable to pediatric patients with limb loss.
+Tridimensional (3D) printing is becoming more widely used as a cost effective option for upper extremity amputations.19 However, quality evidence to support functional outcomes is lacking.20 Computer aided designs are starting to be incorporated for prosthesis fabrication.
+Brain-computer interfaces through the use of electroencephalograms and even implanted sensors may allow for encoding and control of more complex prosthetic movements in the future.21 Functional outcomes for pediatric amputation continue to be evaluated, with some validated examples including ABILHAND-Kids as a way of assessing children with upper-limb deficiency.22

 References